Malmactor/malrio/docs/proposal.md

 ### Algorithms

-#### For Actor (Mario)
- - CNN as encoder ->
- - attention mapping ->
- - RNN reasoning as decoder ->
- - action to perform
+For Actor (Mario): CNN as encoder -> attention mapping -> RNN reasoning as decoder -> action to perform

-#### For Level/Map Generator
- - Generative adversarial networks
- - G: Use CNN to generate the map from noise
- - A: Determine difficulty of the map, with average score of the actor
+For Level/Map Generator: GAN, Generator - Use CNN to generate the map from noise, Discriminator - Determine difficulty of the map, with average score of the actor

-#### For Training
- - First, actor and generator are trained seperately in a supervised fasion.
- - Later, actor and generator are trained in turn against each other to achieve the best result.<br>
+For Training: First, actor and generator are trained seperately in a supervised fasion.
+Later, actor and generator are trained in turn against each other to achieve the best result.

 ### Evaluation Plan
 TODO